fishnal/aws-notes/database-fundamentals/1 - ddb.md

 - Look up data via primary key or through indexes
 - High performance, single-digit ms latency
 - Storage automatically grows, so you don't have to scale it
+- Performance is consistent, no matter how large your table grows
-- Reads/Writes slow down as table gets larger
+	- Contrasted with relational databases, these slow down as tables grow

 Pricing is based on
 - Amount of storage